Cartan subrings in soluble ranked Lie rings: Introduction

 {\bf Theorem \ref{main theorem}.} {\it Let $\gk$ be a connected soluble ranked Lie ring such that $\operatorname{char}(\gk)>\rk(\gk)$ and let $\ck\sqsubseteq\gk$ be a subring.
 The following items are equivalent: \begin{itemize} \item [(i)] $\ck$ is a minimal def-abnormal subring; \item [(ii)] $\ck$ is a Cartan subring; \item [(iii)] $\ck$ is an Engel-minimal subring. \end{itemize}}

-To achieve this, our approach will consist of drawing on Frécon's work on \emph{abnormal subgroups} in soluble groups of finite Morley rank \cite{Fre} (we also refer to \cite[sec.8, chap.
+Our approach will consist of drawing on Frécon's work on \emph{abnormal subgroups} in soluble groups of finite Morley rank \cite{Fre} (we also refer to \cite[sec.8, chap.
 I]{ABC}, which gives a concise and elegant treatment of Frécon's results).